CartoDB/airship/docs/guides/04-styles.md

 ```

 ### Browser Compatibility
-Airship styles are known to work in latest stable version of all major browsers, and Internet Explorer 11 on Windows.
+Airship styles are known to work in latest stable version of all major modern browsers.
+Internet Explorer is not supported.

 However, we use CSS Variables to provide customization, and they might not be available in all browsers.
 We provide a fallback for those browsers in order to give the same experience to users, but take it into account when customizing Airship.